hadz333/CubeGame/README.md

 # CubeGame
-Simple cube game made with Unity
+3D cube game made with Unity

 I made this game with Unity following the tutorial by Brackeys